 I’m just a guy who builds toy airplanes and likes to see them fly.
 I don’t build giant scale, I don’t compete in pattern aerobatics contests, I don’t fly jet models, and I don’t build feather weight micro models.
 The wingspan of my planes tends to range from about 32 inches to 8 feet.
 I just use standard servos of the type supplied with a new radio.
 In other words, plastic gears, analog, about 8 or 9 bucks.
 If I ever need more performance I’ll use two on one channel, such as one per elevator half or one per aileron.
 I always use a 4 cell nickel receiver battery because I don’t need to push a ton of current.
 In the 1990s I used to build 049 powered airplanes with two standard servos and a full size four cell double A receiver battery, because that’s what these planes were designed for and it worked great.
 Almost all planes were designed for that kind of equipment, because that’s what was available.
 Nowadays I tend to use triple A batteries and micro servos in 049 size, and mini servos in 10 to 15 size, but in general I just don’t worry about the RC gear handling the job because I know it will.

-Please do not assume, as many have, that I am saying you have to use standard servos, 20 year old transmitters, nickel batteries, etc, because that’s what I do.
+Please do not assume, as many have, that I am telling you to use standard servos, 20 year old transmitters, nickel batteries, etc, because that’s what I do.
 That’s not what I’m saying at all.
 I am only trying to answer the question “Is this servo, battery, radio or engine good enough?”
-The reason I’m telling you what I do is because it answers the question.
+The reason I’m telling you how I do it is because it answers the question.
 I’m a cheapskate, I use cheap gear, and it always works.
 So I’m assuming it will for you as well.
 If you want to use metal gears, cutting edge battery technology, digital servos (which draw current like nobody’s business), computer radios, high torque servos, etc, go for it.
 It’s a hobby, so have fun.
-The only point I’m trying to make is that unless you’re pushing the performance envelope or building a plane as big as your car, you probably don’t have to wonder if your RC gear is good enough.
-If you’re building a normal airplane, your gear is good enough.
+The point is that you probably don’t have to wonder if your RC gear is good enough.
+If you’re building a normal, average airplane, your gear is good enough.
 Just look at the photos in the old magazines from the 60s and 70s if you don’t believe me.